Exercise Induced Collapse DNA Test

 What Causes EIC?

-EIC is caused by a defect in the nervous system and the tendency to get EIC is inherited.
+Exercise Induced Collapse is caused by a defect in the nervous system and the tendency to develop EIC is inherited.

 - Australian Labradoodle